123Kanimozhi02/KANIMOZHIuiux/README.md

 HOW to download figma
 figma tools
 DAY 4
-HOW TO USE FIGMA
+HOW TO USE Create email pages
-TO CREATE A LOGO OR DISING IN FIGMA
+how tO  DISING IN FIGMA
+tools used to create a page